 Information about current NASA research solicitations can be found on NSPIRES at http://nspires.nasaprs.com (select "Solicitations" and then "Open Solicitations").

-Research priorities for each of the Mission Directorates and Centers are summarized in Appendix A; please also see Appendix D for detailed contact information for the NASA Point of Contact (POC) for each Mission Directorate and Center.
+Research priorities for each of the Mission Directorates, Centers, and JPL are summarized in Appendix A; also see Appendix D for detailed contact information for the NASA Point of Contact (POC) for each Mission Directorate, Center, and JPL.